The PSG all-time best XI without Mbappe: Millennial heroes form a deadly duo

 A truly awful PSG side – who finished 11th in Ligue 1 in the 2002/3 season – welcomed with open arms a player who had managed to score 109 goals in just five seasons.

-He was a finisher like no other and, although a certain Swede (see below) has gone past him in the goal scoring table, for just how bad the early 2000's team was, each goal should count for more.
+He was a finisher like no other and, although a certain Swede (see below) and a few others have gone past him in the goal scoring table, for just how bad the early 2000's team was, each goal should count for more.

-It boggles the mind to think just how many goals he could have scored in this current team.
-He would probably still manage at least 15 a season even now!
+It boggles the mind to think just how many goals he could have scored in a modern PSG XI.

 Iconic PSG goal: A classic in Le Classique